aamnacodes13/Library-Management-System/README.md

 Implementation Details
 Data Structure

 The library uses a singly linked list to store book records.
-Each book is represented as a BookNode struct, which contains:
+Each book is represented as a BookNode struct